 - To make sure the building you’re constructing is on the lot, within the setback lines, and not encroaching on any easement lines.

 Our local land surveyors have experience in all types of land surveying.
 Some of these other survey types are more specialized.
 These are discussed below along with a brief explanation of each.

 Money Saving Hint – if you need boundary lines marked it might be best to do that in the winter when the leaves are off.
 Ask us about splitting the job into two parts to accomplish these savings.

 For more specific information about what type survey you need, please call Hideaway Land Surveying at (903) 525-6405.

 Land Surveying Types:

-Residential Lot or Mortgage Survey – A residential lot or mortgage survey is done to determine the location of your property lines and improvements (buildings, driveways, fences, etc.) Normally tyler, tx land surveyors include a survey drawing that may be used for a mortgage closing or for your records.
+Residential Lot or Mortgage Survey – A residential lot or mortgage survey is done to determine the location of your property lines and improvements (buildings, driveways, fences, etc.) Normally hideaway tx land surveyors include a survey drawing that may be used for a mortgage closing or for your records.

 A “lot” in this case is assumed to be part of a larger subdivision where multiple lots have been developed at one time and a plat has been recorded in the local courthouse.
 A lot is typically under an acre in size.

 The lot is then described, for example, as “Lot 21 of Rose Subdivision Phase 2 as recorded in Plat Book 12, Page 32 in the Smith County Probate Office.”
 If the lot is described according to a deed description (metes and bounds) then we land surveyors call that a boundary survey.

 Boundary Survey – is normally on a much larger parcel, typically larger than one acre.
 This type involves locating the property corners as marked by an iron pipe, a rebar, or some other monument and preparing a survey drawing.